-Our client approached bi Design to replace a near derelict traditional property which had been used as a vicarage and care home in the past.
+Our client approached bi Design to replace a near-derelict traditional property that had been used as a vicarage and care home in the past.
 The site was accessed down an agricultural track and is open to fields and the canal on two sides with excellent views over Willington.

-Our client wanted a large 6 bedroom property with a contemporary design and an additional six bay garage and annex.
-The site had constraints set by two trees which had protection orders on them.
+Our client wanted a large 6 bedroom property with a contemporary design and an additional six-bay garage and annex.
+The site had constraints set by two trees that had protection orders on them.

-Before starting the design work we had a pre-design meeting with our client to get a good understanding of what they did and didn’t like and following this the clients fell in love with the initial concepts to create a double gabled property with vaulted fully glazed first floor rooms.
-We also designed a second floor observatory/study with balcony to maximises the lovely view over Willington.
+Before starting the design work we had a pre-design meeting with our client to get a good understanding of what they did and didn’t like and following this, the clients fell in love with the initial concepts to create a double gabled property with vaulted fully glazed first floor rooms.
+We also designed a second-floor observatory/study with a balcony to maximise the lovely view over Willington.

 The house was located outside the root protection areas of the protected trees and features a no-dig driveway to access the new 6 bay garage.

 To justify the size of the new dwelling we had to prepare a permitted development argument to the local planning authority whereby we analysed how much bigger we could have extended the existing house and land without planning permission, this permitted development argument was required in order to obtain planning permission as the new house is far larger than the existing house and contravened planning policy.